ammnt/freenginx/README.md

-# FreeNGINX with HTTP/3 and QUIC support🚀
+# Distroless FreeNGINX with HTTP/3 and QUIC support🚀

 The Docker image is ready to use:<br>
 <code>docker run -d --rm -p 127.0.0.1:8080:8080/tcp ghcr.io/ammnt/freenginx:http3</code><br>